GFC-Eco/gfc-doucuments/Third-WhyChooseGFC.md

 the number of GFCs purchased and held, the intensity of pledging behavior, project activity participation, community activity, personal activity, etc.

-**Thrid.
+**Third.
 As you can see, investors in T.lending need to choose the investment period of the asset, currently we set the period to 15d, 30d, 60d, 180d.**

 Depending on the demand and supply of different currencies in the pool, we will give the corresponding interest rate term structure through smart contracts.